 ARCHIVED: What should I consider when making spam filters using the Shakespeare or Jewel filter utility?

 Note: UITS is replacing the Shakespeare and Jewel systems with a new email environment called Cyrus mail.
-For information about the new system, see the Knowledge Base document What is Cyrus mail?
+For information about the new system, see the Knowledge Base document ARCHIVED: What is Cyrus mail?
 On the new system, you can access your mail via IU Webmail or a desktop client, but not via Pine.
 For more information about your email options, see the Knowledge Base document ARCHIVED: If I used Pine on the Shakespeare or Jewel systems, what do I need to know about the recent email upgrade?

 Note: For the basics of creating filters in the Shakespeare or Jewel systems at Indiana University, see the Knowledge Base document ARCHIVED: At IU, on the Shakespeare and Jewel systems, how do I set up server-side mail filters?